sergiomanzanero/sergiomanzanero.github.io/assets/bower_components/ghosthunter/README.md

      template for an example).
    * The outer node *must* be assigned a class ``gh-search-item``.

 That's it.
-With those changes, your theme should be Leer...y for ghostHunter 0.5.0.
+With those changes, your theme should be ready for ghostHunter 0.5.0.

 ## Basic setup